 Conifer pulpwood production.
 Conifer plantations are best protected by removing preferred host trees, such as oak, witch hazel, amelanchier, and aspen, from their borders and understory.

 Providing habitat for non-game wildlife.
 While some trees may die as a result of defoliation, they will go on to provide important nest and den snags for cavity-dependent species.
-Because our younger forests often have few snags, the formation of dead material following an outbreak of Lymantria dispar can actually help increase the diversity and abundance of bird populations.
+Because our younger forests often have few snags, the formation of dead material following an outbreak of spongy moths can actually help increase the diversity and abundance of bird populations.
 Landowners whose primary interest is nongame wildlife may decide to allow outbreaks to go unchecked.

 To conduct a survey you will need: